Protiguous/chkdsk-all/README.md

-ScanDisk All
+chkdsk All
 ==========

-This program will run CHKDSK on all drives in an unattended manner.
+This batch file will run CHKDSK on all local drives in a mostly unattended parallel manner.
-CHKDSK will be done in a two-steps way for safer execution.
+CHKDSK will be done in two steps for a safer execution.
-The computer will be shutdown after finishing, but can be aborted by pressing enter.

-UPDATE: The automatic shutdown has been removed.
+NOTE: The _useless_ automatic shutdown has been removed.

 Supports:
  * NTFS
  * FAT32
- * New generation CKHDSK commands (/scan /perf ...)
+ * Modern CKHDSK commands (/scan /perf)
- * Scanning of SYSTEM drive (C: by default) now includes "sfc.exe /scannow" to check system file integrity.
+ * Scanning of SYSTEM drive (C: by default) now also includes "sfc.exe /scannow" to check system file integrity.